aherbert/gdsc-smlm/docs/analysis_plugins.rst

 #.
 Smooth the drift curve.

 #.
-Calculate the change to the drift and repeats from step 2 until convergence.
+Calculate the change to the drift and repeat from step 2 until convergence.

 The following parameters can be specified: